Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

 \subsection{Ablation Experiments}

 In this section, we discuss the importance of spatio-temporal consistency and the hyper-parameters of the physics-informed interpretable latent space block in STCIM.
-The real-life dataset is utilized in ablation experiments.
+The real-life dataset of 330MW thermal power plant is utilized in ablation experiments.
 The setup is the same as in comparative experiments.